-Most of the simulations of the long-term orbital evolution presented in Sections 2.3.4 to 7 exploit the spherical linear model of the Yarkovsky acceleration (Sec.
-2.3.2).
+We usually use the spherical linear model of the Yarkovsky acceleration (Sec.
+2.3.2) in our simulations of the long-term orbital evolution.
 In our previous work (Brož, 1999) we modified the SWIFT integrator package (see SWIFT; Levison & Duncan (1994)) to account for the Yarkovsky diurnal and seasonal accelerations.
 We distribute this add-on in the package called swift_rmvsy, which can be downloaded from Yarko-site.
-The latest version contains also filtering routines suitable for calculation of proper and 'resonant' elements; see Section 9.1 for details.
+The latest version contains also filtering routines suitable for calculation of proper and 'resonant' elements; see Section 8.1 for details.